House Members Ranked by Effectiveness: The CEL Data, July 2026 Roster

 The Legislative Effectiveness Score is the closest thing to a batting average that exists for the House.
 It counts a member's own bills, weights them by substance, and tracks them through committee, the floor, and the president's desk.
 Fifteen metrics, one number, chamber average normalized to 1.0 (CEL, 118th Congress Highlights, 2025).
 It does not count viral hearing clips.
 It does not count fundraising emails.
 A member who dominates every news cycle and enacts nothing scores near zero, and several do.

 This report applies one filter to that data: the member must still hold a House seat in July 2026.
-Every name above was checked against GovTrack's live roster of the 119th Congress.
+Every name above was checked against GovTrack's live roster of the 119th Congress and the House Clerk's official vacancy list.
 That filter matters more than usual this cycle.
-The House carried multiple vacancies into the summer of 2026, including seats left by the deaths of Doug LaMalfa and David Scott and the resignations of Eric Swalwell, Sheila Cherfilus-McCormick, and Tony Gonzales (Ballotpedia, Special Elections to the 119th Congress, 2026).
+The House carried multiple vacancies into the summer of 2026, including the seat left by the January 2026 death of Doug LaMalfa, the January 2026 resignation of Marjorie Taylor Greene, and the November 2025 resignation of Mikie Sherrill after her election as governor of New Jersey (Ballotpedia, Special Elections to the 119th Congress, 2026; House Clerk, Vacancies, 2026).
 None of those vacancies touched the members ranked here.
+Several ranked members lost 2026 primaries or redistricting fights but continue to hold their seats through January 2027, which is the standard for inclusion: a lost primary is not a vacated seat.
+The scoreboard measures the seat that is occupied now, not the seat that will be occupied next January.

 What the top of the table shows

 The Democratic side of the table was built entirely in the minority, which makes it more impressive, not less.
-CEL's data shows majority-party members outscore minority members on average in every Congress, yet Joaquin Castro, Joe Neguse, and Dina Titus all cleared the top of their party, and Neguse reached seventh in the whole chamber with 108 introduced bills and 8 enactments (Office of Rep. Neguse, 2025; GovTrack, 2024 Report Cards).
+CEL's data shows majority-party members outscore minority members on average in every Congress, because the majority controls the floor calendar and the committee gavels that move bills.
+Yet Joaquin Castro, Joe Neguse, and Dina Titus all cleared the top of their party, and Neguse reached seventh in the whole chamber with 108 introduced bills and 8 enactments (Office of Rep. Neguse, 2025; GovTrack, 2024 Report Cards).
+Reaching the top decile of a 435-member chamber while your party cannot schedule a single vote is a harder achievement than topping the same table with the gavel in your hand.
 CEL also found that women in the House minority were among the most effective members of their party, a finding McBath, Tokuda, Titus, and Norton illustrate by name (CEL, 118th Congress Highlights, 2025).

 The talent drain the ranking cannot show